 \subsection{PV Power Forecasting}

-Most approaches in PV power forecasting model the conversion chain of solar irradiance to electrical power in a PV system.
-Thus they follow a two-step approach: first, forecasting the solar irradiance, then converting this irradiance to PV power forecasts \cite{blaga2019, koster_short-term_2019}.
-The most common way to forecast solar irradiance relies on NWP systems such as the European Centre for Medium-Range Weather Forecasts (ECWMF) Ensemble Prediction System \cite{molteni_ecmwf_1996}.
-Everyday, it issues hourly regional forecasts for a range of meteorological variables (including solar irradiance) on the 10 days to come, thus including the intraday range.
-Intraday may be defined as up to 6h forecast horizons in the literature \cite{antonanzas2016}.
-In this paper, for experimental simplicity, we deviate from this definition by considering intraday as the next 24h, starting at midnight of the same day.
-The PV power data described in Section \ref{sec:data} is collected each day at 6:00 CET by Electris, and twilight time is generally before 22:00 CET in Luxembourg.
-As we exclude night time slots from the metrics presented in Section \ref{sec:loss}, our intraday definition is roughly equivalent to that used in the context of the Nord Pool power exchange market\footnote{\url{https://www.nordpoolgroup.com/}}.
-In view to improve NWP system outputs, or to avoid having to rely on such systems, solar irradiance can also be forecasted using statistical methods and ML models.
-The simplest include persistence models, which are often adjusted using clear sky models \cite{yang_choice_2020}. \cite{inman_solar_2013} also review various ML techniques which have been employed to this purpose, e.g., AutoRegressive (AR) models, Feed-Forward Networks (FFN) and k-Nearest Neighbors.
+Most approaches in PV power forecasting model the conversion chain of solar irradiance to electrical power in a PV system and therefore follow a two-step approach: first, they forecast the solar irradiance, then they convert it to PV power forecasts \cite{blaga2019, koster_short-term_2019}.
+The most common way of forecasting solar irradiance relies on NWP systems such as the European Centre for Medium-Range Weather Forecasts (ECWMF) Ensemble Prediction System \cite{molteni_ecmwf_1996}.
+It issues hourly regional forecasts for a range of meteorological variables (including solar irradiance) for the 10 days to come, thus including the intraday range.
+Intraday is sometimes defined in the literature as a forecast horizon of up to 6 hours \cite{antonanzas2016}.
+In this paper, for experimental simplicity, we deviate from this definition by considering intraday as the 24 hours to come, starting at midnight of the same day.
+The PV power data described in Section \ref{sec:data} is collected each day at 06:00 CET by Electris.
+As we exclude night-time slots from the metrics presented in Section \ref{sec:loss}, our intraday definition is roughly equivalent to that used in the context of the Nord Pool power exchange market\footnote{\url{https://www.nordpoolgroup.com/}}.
+In view of improving the NWP system outputs, or to avoid having to rely on such systems, solar irradiance can also be forecasted using statistical methods and ML models.
+The simplest of these include persistence models, which are often adjusted using clear sky models \cite{yang_choice_2020}. \cite{inman_solar_2013} also review various ML techniques that have been employed for this purpose, e.g., AutoRegressive (AR) models, Feed-Forward Networks (FFN) and k-Nearest Neighbors.
 In this range of contributions, \cite{bruneau_bayesian_2012} address the intraday hourly prediction of solar irradiance using an ensemble of FFN models.
-Specifically, they implement rolling forecasts by specializing each model to a current time and a prediction horizon.
+Specifically, they implement rolling forecasts by specializing each model on a current time and a prediction horizon.